Zelienople

 Click here for back to school dental tips.

 The best thing you can do to prepare your preschooler or older child for a trip to the dentist is to give them a general idea what to expect – emphasizing why it’s important to go to the dentist.
-Here are a few tips to consider.

 You may not be aware of this, but you may inadvertently pass your dental anxiety onto your children.
 So, even if you are not a huge fan of the dentist, do not let it show in front of your children.
 Avoid talking to them about bad experiences or upcoming procedures you may have lined up.